jontto/extendedlabel/README.md

 - Markdown
 - Textile

+## Usage

+Just open the ZIP file and unzip the *.jar files to your WEB-INF/lib folder.
+These should be the extenededlabel jar file and the dependencies' jar files.

 ## Branches

 The main branch for now is for Vaadin 6 and there is another branch for the Vaadin 7 component.